kiliandangendorf/toggl_buddy_esp23_atom/README.md

 Use a hardware button to toggle Toogl time entries.
 Showing current state via RBG-LED by talking encrypted to the [Toggl API v8](https://github.com/toggl/toggl_api_docs) with an ESP32.

-Most code in this repo comes from [Arduino Toggl API](https://github.com/JoeyStrandnes/Arduino-Toggl-API) (mostly removed Wifi setup, refactored and added some functions).
+Most code in this repo comes from JoeyStrandnes' [Arduino Toggl API](https://github.com/JoeyStrandnes/Arduino-Toggl-API) (mostly removed Wifi setup, refactored and added some functions).

 This project is taylored for the [M5Stack ATOM Lite](https://docs.m5stack.com/en/core/atom_lite) ESP32 development board.
 It comes with an RGB-LED and one Button; that's everything we need for using Toggl.